gurgalex/project-birthday/README.md

      - Have a specific component render to an assigned URL
      - Change current URL in response to actions (Redirect)
      - Went with hash-based "/#/" routing since it requires no server configuration
-- Jest - Testing some apps and getting familar with testing in JS
+- Mocha - Testing some apps and getting familar with testing in JS
 - Puppeteer - Automated testing of expected user interaction with the site